DoriCastilla/Playing-with-a-Cisco-Switch/Networking building with a Cisco Switch for beginners.md

 ![Playing_with_Swtich_8](https://github.com/user-attachments/assets/c169ced4-1241-4f32-9c0c-d346a870e8d0)

-# Step 4.
+## STEP 4.
 Set up SSH to the switch
 You are in privileged exec mode (Step 2)

 We are now going to enter global configuration mode: